Romanian Language Day

+The Romanian Language Day is also an official holiday in Ukraine, taking place every 31 August as well.
+It was established on 12 March 2026, with the signing of a decree by Volodymyr Zelensky, the President of Ukraine, on the occasion of an official visit to Bucharest in Romania.
+The decree aimed at the "development of reciprocal understanding and reciprocal respect, as well as cooperation in Ukrainian–Romanian relations".
+Romania then already celebrated the Ukrainian Language Day in its country every 9 November.
+At the time, Ukraine's ethnic Romanian community numbered over 400,000 people, with the Ukrainian minority in Romania amounting to around 45,000 people.
+During its first official observance in Ukraine, the Romanian Language Day was commemorated in Chernivtsi (Cernăuți) and Odesa (Odesa).

-The Romanian Language Day is also celebrated and recognized internationally.
+Extraofficially, the Romanian Language Day is also celebrated and recognized internationally.
 For example, the Romanian embassy in Madrid, Spain, congratulated on this day all Romanian-speaking persons for "preserving their national identity through their language" and announced that it supported the initiative of the Romanian Cultural Institute's (ICR) branch in Madrid to start an online campaign to pay homage to the work of Romanian literature translators to Spanish.
 Cultural organizations also ensure that indigenous Romanian diaspora communities can also celebrate the holiday.
-This has been the case in Vidin (Bulgaria), Zakarpattia Oblast (Ukraine), the Timok Valley and Vojvodina (Serbia) and Méhkerék (Hungary).
+This has been the case in Vidin (Vidin; Bulgaria), Chernivtsi and Zakarpattia Oblast (Ukraine, before the 2026 officialization of the holiday), the Timok Valley and Vojvodina (Serbia) and Méhkerék (Micherechi; Hungary).